lint-staged/lint-staged/README.md

 - Pass a configuration file using the `--config` or `-c` flag

 Configuration should be an object where each value is a command to run and its key is a glob pattern to use for this command.
 This package uses [micromatch](https://github.com/micromatch/micromatch) for glob patterns.
 JavaScript files can also export advanced configuration as a function.
 See [Using JS configuration files](#using-js-configuration-files) for more info.

+You can also place multiple configuration files in different directories inside a project.
+For a given staged file, the closest configuration file will always be used.
+See ["How to use `lint-staged` in a multi-package monorepo?"](#how-to-use-lint-staged-in-a-multi-package-monorepo) for more info and an example.

 #### `package.json` example: